Barnwell County License Hearing Guide

 Hardship/Restricted License in South Carolina

-Even if your license is suspended, you may be eligible for a hardship or restricted license, allowing you to drive under specific circumstances.
-The requirements vary, so consult with the SCDMV or a DUI attorney.
+Even with a suspended license, you may be eligible for a restricted or hardship license in South Carolina, allowing you to drive under specific circumstances.

 Getting Your License Back